 You might find difficult to choose from the infinite variety of taps.
 We feel pretty confident in saying that probably everything that you will taste will be so good but, trust us, some of them can be memorable.

-10 BEST TAPAS YOU SHOUL EAT IN SEVILLE
+10 BEST TAPAS YOU SHOULD EAT IN SEVILLE

-[Ham] Going to Spain and not even try the Jamón is like visiting Rome and not trowing a coin into the Trevi fountain.
+[Ham] Going to Spain and not even try the Jamón is like visiting Rome and not throwing a coin into the Trevi Fountain.
 Depending on how much you want to spend you can choose between Jamón Iberico (more expensive) or Jamón Serrano (cheaper).
 Either you go for the Serrano or Iberico you won’t regret it.
-They sometime serve it on a tostada, a toasted slice of bread with some olive oil on top.
+They sometimes serve it on a tostada, a toasted slice of bread with some olive oil on top.

 Queso de Oveja con Aceite